 The comprehensive exit exam (COMPS) is a standardized mock exam designed to prepare the students for the subject matter and format of the BACB credentialing exam.
-Students typically sit for this exam during their Internship 5 semester (usually the semester in which they are graduating), unless otherwise advised by their faculty advisor.
+Students typically sit for this exam during their Internship V semester (usually the semester in which they are graduating), unless otherwise advised by their faculty advisor.

-For students joining in AY 24-25, there are 185 questions on the test across various topics outlined on the current BCBA Test Content Outline 6th Edition (TCO).
+There are 180 questions on the test across various topics outlined on the BCBA 5th Edition Task List.
 The exam is timed - maximum time allowed on the exam is 4 hours.

 Local students will be proctored on campus McNeese State University.
 Students outside of the five-parish area will need to arrange for approved proctoring services in advance of the scheduled COMPS date.
-All students, however, are welcome to travel to Lake Charles to test on campus if they desire.

 The passing score for the COMPS Exam is 70%.
-If a student fails the test, they may be allowed one retest opportunity within the guidelines of the Graduate School to be scheduled in the following academic semester to be administered by BAS testing service which covers the Test Content Outline 6th Edition.
+If a student fails the test, they may be allowed one retest opportunity within the guidelines of the Graduate School to be scheduled in the following academic semester to be administered by BAS testing service which covers the 5th Edition Task List.
 The passing score for that second exam is also 70% correct.
 Per the Graduate School Regulations, the student must wait until the following academic semester and pay all associated fees for a retest opportunity with the BAS testing service.
 Failure to pass COMPS may result in delayed graduation.
 Only one such re-examination will be permitted.